vitejs/vite/docs/config/index.md

 - **Type:** `boolean | string`

   Automatically open the app in the browser on server start.
 When the value is a string, it will be used as the URL's pathname.
+If you want to open the server in a specific browser you like, you can set the env `process.env.BROWSER` (e.g. `firefox`).
+See [the `open` package](https://github.com/sindresorhus/open#app) for more details.

   **Example:**